 From 1st January 2021, imports into the UK from the EU which previously arrived with an EU Plant Passport will instead require a phytosanitary certificate upon departure from the EU.
 Phytosanitary certificates will be issued by the plant health authority in the country where a supplier is based.

-Border Control Posts (BCPs) will be built and plant health inspectors recruited throughout the UK during 2021, with the aim of performing physical checks on regulated goods - which include all plants for planting - upon entry into the UK from July 2021.
+Border Control Posts will be built and plant health inspectors recruited throughout Great Britain (GB) during 2021, with the aim of performing physical checks on regulated goods - which include all plants for planting - upon entry into GB from January 2022.

 a) being delivered to a yard/compound

 b) going direct to a UK site and being planted at this same site